google/tracing-framework/docs/extensions.md

       },
       "app": { // only include if needed
         "scripts": [
-          // Scripts that are inserted into the iframe, in order "some/file.js"
+          // Scripts that are inserted into a hidden iframe, in order "some/file.js"
-        ],
-        "stylesheets": [
-          // Stylesheets inserted into the iframe, in order "some/file.css"
         ],
         "triggers": [
           {